mbeddr/mps-platform-docs/src/doc/docs/home/plugins.md

     The MPS community uses this functionality only sparingly or not at all.
 Most of the time, developers create custom RCPs for the end users.

-!!! question "How can you find plugins on the JetBrains marketplace usable in MPS?"
+!!! question "How can you find plugins on the JetBrains marketplace usable in MPS? :beginner:"

     Searching for the word [MPS](https://plugins.jetbrains.com/search?products=mps&search=MPS) in all categories should do the trick.

-!!! question "Why do many IntelliJ plugins don't work with MPS?"
+!!! question "Why do many IntelliJ plugins don't work with MPS? :beginner:"

     Many of these plugins operate on the lines in text files.
 MPS uses a projectional editor, which is incompatible with regular text editors.
 It doesn't use a document model or [PSI](https://plugins.jetbrains.com/docs/intellij/psi.html) because MPS models are not text-based.